-Currently in Canada, all organic food products sold between provinces and territories, imported, and/or displaying the Canada Organic Logo must comply with the Food and Drug Regulations, the Consumer Packaging and Labelling Regulations, and the Organic Products Regulations (2009).
-In January 2019, the Organic Product Regulations will be replaced by Part 13 of the Safe Food for Canadians Regulations.
+Currently in Canada, all organic food products sold between provinces and territories, imported, and/or displaying the Canada Organic Logo must comply with the Food and Drug Regulations, the Consumer Packaging and Labelling Regulations, and the Safe Food for Canadians Regulations (SFCR) - the Organic Products Regulations (2009) were replaced by Part 13 of the SFCR on January 15, 2019.
 Each of these regulations is monitored and enforced by the Canadian Food Inspection Agency (CFIA).

 The Organic Products Regulations form the basis of the Canadian Organic Regime, refers to the organic certification system in place to regulate all parties involved in the certification of organic products and ensure that all requirements are being met.
 Under these regulations, organic products are certified according to the Canadian Organic Standards, and must adhere to these standards to bear the Canada Organic Logo.

 The Canadian Organic Standards consist of two national standards:

 - Organic Production Systems – General Principles and Management Standards

 - Organic Production Systems – Permitted Substances Lists

 Canadian standards on organic production systems are in place to protect consumers from dishonesty, scams and false claims in the marketplace, and to protect organic product producers against other agricultural products misrepresented as organic.
 They also ensure that all stages of production, preparation, storage, transportation and marketing of organic products are in keeping with the principles of organic production.
 These standards act to harmonize the Canadian requirements with international provisions for organic product production, certification, identification and labelling.